lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

   Microsoft translation tool didn't perform any kind of advanced analysis and worked primarily on an instruction-by-instruction basis.

-In this step, Z80 instructions are generated one-by-one, possibly like the original code translation tool used to do.
-Primitive validation is performed |--| although at the moment, some invalid Z80 instructions might be generated, and some of them are still stubbed out |--| aborting the conversion tool so that unhandled cases can be implemented before moving forward.
+In this step, Z80 instructions are generated one-by-one.
+Comments, directives, macros, and other non-instructions are reconstructed.

+Primitive validation is performed |--| although at the moment, some invalid Z80 instructions might be generated, and some of them are still stubbed out
+|--| aborting the conversion tool so that unhandled cases can be implemented
+before moving forward.
 Since this is a purpose-built tool, I can get away with not implementing every nook and cranny of Intel 8086 instructions: only the things that are actually needed by GW-BASIC.

 For instance, the code to generate the Z80 equivalent of the 8086 ``ROR`` (rotate right) instruction is the following: